FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 name could simply be the provisioning NAI, or a similar name.
 Such consistency aids with operational considerations when managing complex networks.

-Implementations SHOULD rate-limit provisioning attempts.
-A misbehaving peer should be blocked temporarily, or even permanently.
-Implementations SHOULD limit the total number of peers being provisioned at the same time.
-There is no requirement to allow all peers to connect without limit.

 ## Other Considerations